 The Illinois Insurance Claims Fraud Prevention Act expands healthcare fraud laws to prohibit fraud against private insurers and empowers whistleblowers with a FCA-style qui tam provision.

-This article by TELG managing principal R. Scott Oswald was published by Health Care Law on September 1, 2014.
+TELG managing principal R. Scott Oswald was published by Health Care Law on September 1, 2014.
 The full article is available at Health Care Law.

 Illinois Insurance Claims Fraud Prevention Act: What whistleblowers and providers should know